ddelpero/otel/README.md

-# OpenTelemetry Logger
+# OpenTelemetry wrappers

-The otel is a wrapper around zap to also send the log to the current context
+Otel is a wrapper around zap to also send the log to the current context.

+It also includes a modified gin middleware that sets the span error status.